 - Squaw Valley to Robinson Flat — Allow 2½ hours.
 Take I-80 West.
 Exit at the Foresthill exit.
 Turn left.
 Follow the Foresthill Highway approximately 17 miles into Foresthill.
 Continue on this same road approximately 34 more miles to Robinson Flat.
 A shuttle bus service is provided from the Sailor Flat parking area, approximately 1.5 miles south of Robinson Flat.
 Follow instructions from volunteers.
 A short shuttle bus will take you to Robinson Flat.
 Please, only one car per runner.

 - Robinson Flat to Michigan Bluff — Allow 1¼ hours.
 Go back on the Foresthill Highway, approximately 30 miles.
 Turn left on the road to Michigan Bluff and go approximately three miles.
 This is a very steep, winding road; so proceed with caution.
 Follow parking instructions.
-A short shuttle bus will take you into the town of Michigan Bluff.
+A short shuttle bus ride will take you into the town of Michigan Bluff.

 - Michigan Bluff to Foresthill — Allow 20 minutes.
 Return to the Foresthill Highway.
 Turn left.
 Go approximately 4 miles to Foresthill.